getguesstimate/guesstimate-app/README.md

 ##Distribution View
 ![distributions](http://g.recordit.co/fkD7HJknPT.gif)
 Click on Metrics to see more information about their distributions.
 The Distribution shows a large view of the Distribution, information about different percentiles, and a portion of the samples that make up the distribution.

+##Limitations
+There are many things that will be improved.
+Some of the more important limitations include:
+1. Normal distributions are the default for guesses, and flat distributions are possible using math.js ```=random(3,9)```.
+Lognormal, power, and other kinds of distribution should be standard/possible.
+2. Everything is public.
+3. Only the creator of a collection is allowed to save edits to that collection.
+4. The distribution view displays all negative samples as '0' for some reason.
+5. Metrics can't be shared between collections.
+6. Distributions are all +- 1 standard deviation.
+Having everything be a 90% confidence interval would probably be better.